 I like to trade coupons, not only for the variety, but for the relationships that can result and the savings, too!

-What to do with Expired Coupons?
+What to Do With Expired Coupons?
 Help Military Families!

-Many couponers ask me what to do with expired coupons, specifically whether they are of use to anybody – it seems a waste just to throw them away, especially if you have put time and energy into cutting them out and collecting them.
+Many couponers ask me what to do with expired coupons, specifically whether they are of use to anybody—it seems a waste just to throw them away, especially if you have put time and energy into cutting them out and collecting them.

-In this article I will explain what to do with expired coupons and how you can use them to help military families.
+In this article, I will explain what to do with expired coupons and how you can use them to help military families.

 I'm so frugal, you wouldn't believe it.— Serena Williams

 Some stores do accept expired coupons that are a little over their expiration date, but most won’t, as they are concerned that they won’t get the value of the coupon reimbursed.
-Many military families that live overseas, however, can continue to use expired coupons for up to 6 months after their expiration date.
+Many military families that live overseas, however, can continue to use expired coupons for up to six months after their expiration date.

-You should therefore consider not throwing away your expired coupons, and instead save your expired coupons for military families, many of who live according to a tight budget and have difficulty accessing coupons overseas the way that the rest of us do at home in newspapers etc.
+You should, therefore, consider not throwing away your expired coupons, and instead save your expired coupons for military families, many of who live according to a tight budget and have difficulty accessing coupons overseas the way that the rest of us do at home in newspapers, etc.

 Support the Troops!